 - Application and extension targets can share the same dynamic library (only copied once).

 The difference between a framework and a library (linked static or dynamically) is that frameworks can contain multiple versions in the same bundle, and also additional assets that can be used by the code.

 A library is a .a file which comes from the (ar)chive file type.
 A single archive file can only support a single architecture.
-If more than one architecture needs to be packaged, they can be bundled in a fat Match-O binary, a simple container format that can house multiple files of different architectures.
-If we would like to generate a fat Match-O binary, modify an existing one, or extract a library based on a specific architecture, we can use a command line tool called
+If more than one architecture needs to be packaged, they can be bundled in a fat Mach-O binary, a simple container format that can house multiple files of different architectures.
+If we would like to generate a fat Mach-O binary, modify an existing one, or extract a library based on a specific architecture, we can use a command line tool called

 You can read more about frameworks/libraries and static/dynamic on the following link.

 Applications can depend on precompiled and not-compiled dependencies.

 Carthage is a good example of this kind of dependencies.
 Some SDKs are also distributed as compiled dependencies, like Firebase.
 When precompiled dependencies are libraries, they include the